The Mesh

 Summary of The Mesh

-• “The Mesh” As a Representative of Love: The brief poetic form opens with a bang as the speaker tells that they have reached a critical point in their life.
-This critical point is either the speaker is going to leave his beloved or going to accompany her.
-It, however, is ambiguous whether the person in question is his beloved, or his friend, or somebody else.
-The point is he loves that person and has now come to a point where he has only one choice.
-Like all other persons, he is also in a dilemma and stops for a while to think over it.
-Then he sees that the person in question has a lamp in his hands in the light of which he could see the roads clearly and chooses one of them.
-Yet, it again becomes ambiguous which road he chooses.
+- “The Mesh” As a Representative of Love: The brief poetic form opens with a bang as the speaker tells that they have reached a critical point in their life.
+Either the speaker is going to leave his beloved or going to accompany her.
+However, it remains ambiguous whether the person in question is his beloved, friend, or another individual.
+The bottom line is that he possesses adoration for that individual and has arrived at a situation where he has no other alternative.
+Like all other people, he is also in a dilemma and stops for a while to think about it.
+Subsequently, he notices that the person in question is carrying a lamp, which provides a clear view of the roads, allowing him to select one.
+However, once more it becomes unclear which path he selects.

-literary devices are tools essential for poetic or prose writing to make the text attractive and catchy for the readers.
-The analysis of these literary devices used in the poem as given below shows this fact.
+The use of literary devices is a necessary component of poetic or prose writing, intended to make the text appealing and attention-grabbing for readers.
+The analysis of these literary devices used in the poem is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “We have come to the cross-roads”, /e/ in “And I must either leave or come with you” and the sound of /a/ in “And I saw in your face.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /ee/ in “And I must either leave or come with you”.

-2. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /c/ in “We have come to the cross-roads”, /d/ in “But in the darkness of my doubts” and the sound of /t/ in “The road that I should take.”
+- Alliteration: Consonance is the repetition of consonant sounds in the same line, such as the sound of /c/ in “We have come to the cross-roads”, the sound of /d/ in “But in the darkness of my doubts”.

 You lifted the lamp of love